Characters of Ackley Bridge: Sian Oakes

 Sian Oakes (portrayed by Ty Glaser) is a temporary headteacher at Ackley Bridge College.
 Ken Weaver (George Potts) brings her in as Mandy Carter's (Jo Joyner) replacement, despite there being an appointed deputy head, Martin Evershed (Rob James-Collier).
 She reprimands students Cory Wilson (Sam Retford) and Naveed Haider (Gurjeet Singh) after their homework is found to be written exactly the same.
 A friend of Mandy's from a previous school, Sian goes for dinner with her at a restaurant.
 There, they see Cory, who reveals he is working as a cook there to help his father pay the bills.
 Sian realises that Naveed is writing Cory's homework since he has no time to do it, and schedules a set time in the school day for him to complete work.
 After Sian learns that Cory's father Kevin (Steve Jackson) has kicked him out, Sian allows Cory to stay at her house, with her fiancé.
-He kisses Sian, and she grooms him into an illegal relationship.
-When Cory tells friend Riz Nawaz (Nohail Mohammed) about their relationship, it spreads around school that Cory is in a relationship with a teacher.
+He kisses Sian, and she grooms him.
+When Cory tells friend Riz Nawaz (Nohail Mohammed) about the grooming, it spreads around school that Cory was groomed by a teacher.
 Sian tells Mandy about their kiss, but twists the narrative, telling her that Cory is obsessed with her.
 Cory punches Sian's fiancé, and reveals the truth.
 Mandy exposes Sian to Ken, and she is suspended.

-Digital Spy wrote that viewers of the series were "disgusted" by the affair storyline.
-They accused Sian of "taking advantage" of Cory, and begged for the storyline to stop.
+Digital Spy wrote that viewers of the series were "disgusted" by the grooming storyline, stating that Sian was "taking advantage" of Cory, and begging for the storyline to stop.